Kaʻiulani: Early life and family: 1875–1887

 She was christened by Bishop Alfred Willis, at 1:00 p.m. on December 25, 1875, at the Pro-Cathedral of St. Andrew's Anglican Cathedral in Honolulu.
 This was the first christening of a Hawaiian princess since the birth of Victoria Kamāmalu in 1838.
 The baby Kaʻiulani, clad in a "cashmere robe, embroidered with silk", was reported to have "behaved with the utmost respect" and did "not utter a sound during the service".
 Kalākaua, his wife Queen Kapiʻolani, and Princess Ruth Keʻelikōlani, stood as her godparents.
 A later reference in a 1916 issue of the Honolulu Star-Bulletin stated Hawaiian judge Emma Nakuina was also her godmother.
 Diplomatic representatives from the United States, Britain and France and members of the consular corps in Honolulu were among the spectators.
 The royal family held a reception and afternoon dinner at ʻIolani Palace for the guests of the ceremony during which Kaʻiulani was present and attended by her nurse.
 The Royal Hawaiian Band played at the reception.
 Captain Henri Berger, the leader of the band, composed the "Kaʻiulani March" in her honor.

 Princess Ruth gifted Kaʻiulani with land at Waikiki, 4 mi from Honolulu, which combined with adjacent lands previously purchased in 1872 by Cleghorn to form ʻĀinahau.
-Her mother Likelike named it ʻĀinahau (cool place) after the cool winds blowing down from the Manoa Valley.
+(Note: The specific land make up of ʻĀinahau was 6 acre purchased by Archibald Cleghorn in 1872, 3.9 acre from Princess Ruth in 1875, an additional 1.3 acre from Princess Ruth at a later date.)
+Her mother Likelike named it ʻĀinahau (cool place) (Note: Other sources including Hawaiian linguist Mary Kawena Pukui claimed that the name means "hau tree land" or "land of the hau tree", after the hau trees (Hibiscus tiliaceus) which gave shade to the estate.
+The confusion is because hau means both cool and the hibiscus tree in Hawaiian.) after the cool winds blowing down from the Manoa Valley.
 Her father relocated the family to the country estate in 1878 when Kaʻiulani was three years old.
 Cleghorn planted a large botanical garden on the grounds of the estate, including a banyan tree, known as Kaʻiulani's banyan.
 Kaʻiulani's mother Princess Likelike died at age 36 on February 2, 1887, officially of unknown causes.
 Her doctors had believed in vain that she could have been cured with proper nourishment.
 Upon the death of her mother, when Kaʻiulani was eleven years old, she inherited the estate.